Why Does My AC Smell Like Mildew?

 If you’ve tried the easy DIY solutions like changing your air filters and checking the drip pan for visible clogs with no success, it is time to contact a professional HVAC technician.
 Many people will first opt to have their ductwork cleaned, but this is simply masking the problem if the underlying cause is not identified.
 Your technician can survey the situation to determine if an underlying problem needs to be fixed so the smell doesn’t keep coming back.

 Schedule AC Repair Service in Philadelphia Today

+Are you tired of smelling mildew every time you tune your air conditioner on in the summer?
 For help with a mildew smell from the air conditioner in Philadelphia, call the experts at W.F.
 Smith to clean and fix the problem.

 W.F.
 Smith was great.
-They worked very professionally and neat.
+They worked very professionally and neatly.
 They were extremely knowledgeable about the equipment and all specific HVAC practices.
 Would recommend them to the world!